Packard Patrician: 1953–1954

-The Henney professional cars (hearse, ambulance, flower car, service car) built on the 156 in wheelbase commercial chassis generally used Patrician-like trim except for 1954, which used Cavalier-like trim, and was offered in a hardtop bodystyle called the Packard Pacific.
+The Henney professional cars (hearse, ambulance, flower car, service car) built on the 156 in wheelbase commercial chassis generally used Patrician-like trim except for 1954, which used Cavalier-like trim, and was offered in a hardtop body style called the Packard Pacific.
 Since the professional cars were fully coachbuilt bodies (not conversions) built on Packard's separate commercial chassis, their trim level had little to do with the Patrician except for the general appearance.
 The Henney Junior, a short-wheelbase hearse or ambulance was built on the standard Cavalier-Patrician chasses (but with stronger, heavy-duty rear suspension) but had the 5-main bearing Cavalier engine rather than the 9-main bearing engine of the Patrician.

-For 1953, the Patrician used the same 327 CID 9-main bearing straight eight engine that used for 1951 and 1952 but for the first time added a four barrel carburetor for an increase in power.
-For 1954, the new 359 CID 9-main bearing, aluminum head 212 hp engine was standard and also featured a 4-brl carburetor.
+For 1953, the Patrician used the same 327 CID 9-main bearing straight eight engine that used for 1951 and 1952 but for the first time added a four barrel carburetor for an increase in power, along with the availability of optional power steering and "Easamatic" power brakes.
+For 1954, the new 359 CID 9-main bearing, aluminum head 212 hp engine was standard and also featured a 4-barrel carburetor.
 1954 was the first year to add a start-position to the ignition key - earlier years were started by a switch built into the carburetor which was actuated by depressing the accelerator pedal to the floor.

 A general description implies that all Patrician models were fitted out with standard equipment when in fact they could be built to order.
 If a customer wanted a manual transmission then that is what he or she would be given by the factory.